-Consider how your school currently informs parents about your language support and methodology, in addition to the curriculum (Brewster et al, 2002).
-Prior to the parents evening, find out if the parent will need a translator.
-Often parents will either rely on their child or ask a friend to join.
-The problem with relying on their child is you may feel their English is not quite at the level to translate for their parents; however, remember that in the parents eyes, their child’s English is very good, as they will no doubt compare it to their own.
-Ask the pupil prior to the evening if their parent will be bringing a translator, or if you need to get one.
+Consider how your school curriculum informs parents about your language support, methodology and curriculum (Brewster et al, 2002).
+Prior to the Parents’ Evening, find out if the parent will need a translator.
+Often parents will either rely on their child or ask a friend to join them.
+The problem with relying on their child is that you may feel that their English is not quite at the level needed to translate for their parents (while in the parents’ eyes, their child’s English will appear very good, as they are comparing it with their own).
+Ask the child, prior to the Evening, if their parents will be bringing a translator, or if you need to get one.
 Pim (2011) explains that having a translator available is a vital strategy for building home and school communication.
-If your school has a teaching assistant who speaks the mother tongue, then you can ask the Teaching Assistant to be available during the meeting.
-As Pim (2011) explains “Parents may worry that their level of English will be a barrier to effective communication with the school”.
+If your school has a teaching assistant who speaks the mother tongue, then you could ask them to be available during the meeting.
+As Pim explains: “Parents may worry that their level of English will be a barrier to effective communication with the school”.

-Secondly read the student reports.
-Highlight any areas that seem a problem, or any grades that seem low.
-If a student is getting a lower grade in a Humanities or Science subject, explain that this is likely to do with the level of language required.
-The parents may have unrealistic expectations in terms of results, therefore it is your role to help parents formulate realistic expectations (Brewster, Ellis, Girard, 2002).
+Secondly, read the learner’s reports in advance of the meeting.
+Highlight any areas that seem a problem or any grades that seem low.
+If a learner is getting a lower grade in a Humanities or Science subject, explain that this is probably because of the level of language required for these subjects.
+The parents may have unrealistic expectations in terms of results, and it is your role to help them formulate realistic expectations (Brewster et al, 2002).

-Have examples of the pupil’s work, to show the parents the progress they are making, nothing can demonstrate to a parent more effectively than examples of the work the student is able to produce.
-Brewster, Ellis and Girard (2002) explain that by sharing and explaining to the parents what you are doing you will develop mutual respect.
+Have examples of the learner’s work to hand, to show the parents the progress they are making: nothing demonstrates progress to a parent more effectively than examples of the work their child is able to produce.
+Brewster et al explain that by sharing and explaining to the parents what you are doing, you will develop mutual respect.

-Finally suggest ways in which they can help at home.
-Scott (2012) gives an example of a remember book being used as a means to support language learning at home, explaining that this type of homework will motivate them, and help parents and students to identify what they need to learn and support progression.
-You may want to give examples such as; looking at their English books, asking their child to teach them some English; praising their child; showing interest in their work etc.
+Finally, suggest ways in which parents can help at home.
+Scott (2012) gives an example of a ‘Remember book’ being used as a means to support language learning at home, explaining that this type of homework will motivate the pupil, and will help parents and students identify what they need to learn and support progression.
+You may wish to give examples of useful ‘home’ activities, such as the parents looking at their child’s English books, asking their child to teach them some English, praising their child, showing interest in their child’s work, and so on.

-In order to prepare for the parents evening, click here to download a form to make sure you have everything you need ready for meeting with the parents.
+To prepare for the Parents’ Evening, download the resource accompanying this article, to make sure you have everything you need ready for meeting with the parents.

 Author: Gemma Fanning, EAL Co-ordinator